lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 `Obtain the Google Document Embed Code`_ task.

 .. note::
-  The height and width values are set in the student view by the edX Learning Management System.
-If you customize those values, your changes are overridden.
+  The edX Learning Management System sets the height and width values for Google documents.
+If you change these values, the LMS overrides your changes.

 **************************
 Editing Google Documents